getsentry/sentry-kafka-schemas/README.md

 Each topic is a yaml file in the topics directory.
 This topic name is a "logical" topic name as many services in Sentry support overriding the default name to a different physical topic name if desired.
 Topic names must be unique in Sentry: the same name cannot be used for different types of data.

-The yaml file of a topic has 2 keys:
+The yaml file of a topic has the following keys:

-1. `topic`.
-This is the logical topic name.
-It must match the filename.

-2. `schemas`.
+1. `schemas`.
 Schemas is an array.
 The following should be provided for each schema:

    - `version`: Incrementing integer.
 Should start at 1.
    - `compatibility_mode`: `none` or `backward`.
    - `type`: Can be either `json` or `msgpack`.
 In both cases we use jsonschema to define the message schema.
    - `resource`: Should match the file name in the `schemas` directory
    - `examples`: Should match the file names in the `examples` directory

+2. `topic_configuration_config`.
+Configuration used to create the topic
+3. `services`.
+Which Sentry services produce to and consume from the topic.
+4. `description`.
+5. `pipeline`.

 ## Using the schema (in Python)